Buffett Still A Buyer, Will Seritage Shares Go Higher?

 Buffett Still A Buyer, Seritage Shares Go Higher

-On December 10, 2015 Warren Buffett disclosed a 2 million-share stake in Seritage and the stock has returned 13.7% since that time (compared with 7.45% for the VNQ).
+On December 10, 2015, Warren Buffett disclosed a 2 million share stake in Seritage, and the stock has returned 13.7% since that time (compared with 7.45% for the Vanguard REIT Index ETF (NYSEARCA:VNQ)).

-Note that Buffett owns shares in Seritage personally, unlike his recent investment in STORE Capital (STOR) by Berkshire Hathaway (BRK:A).
-As you can see below, there was a “Buffett Bounce” that occurred with the STOR investment (by Berkshire Hathaway)…this snapshot below compares STOR and SRG since June 2017.
+Note that Buffett owns shares in Seritage personally, unlike his recent investment in STORE Capital (NYSE:STOR) by Berkshire Hathaway (BRK:A).
+As you can see below, there was a “Buffett Bounce” that occurred with the STOR investment (by Berkshire Hathaway).
+The snapshot below compares STOR and SRG since June 2017.

-Next week I will be attending Tanger’s grand opening of a new outlet center in Fort Worth.
-As you can see (below), Tanger has under-performed and I believe Buffett should be circling the wagons on this name.
-I will be writing an in depth research paper on Tanger that will be included in the upcoming issue of the Forbes Real Estate Investor.
+Next week, I will be attending Tanger’s grand opening of a new outlet center in Fort Worth.
+As you can see (below), it has underperformed, and I believe Buffett should be circling the wagons on this name.
+I will be writing an in-depth research paper on Tanger that will be included in the upcoming issue of the Forbes Real Estate Investor.

-It’s quite clear that Buffett owns shares in Seritage for value creation and if Sears is able to hang on another three of four years, Seritage investors may be quite happy.
+It’s quite clear that Buffett owns shares in Seritage for value creation, and if Sears is able to hang on another three of four years, Seritage investors may be quite happy.
 However, the odds are not good, and the upcoming holiday season will serve as a barometer as to whether Sears makes it through the first half of 2018.

 There is no margin of safety today...

-….this is the margin of safety…
+... this is the margin of safety.

-See my latest article on Tanger HERE and PendragonY explains his Tanger BUY HERE.
+See my latest article on Tanger here, and PendragonY explains his Tanger buy here.

 To learn more about my REIT Beat service, click here.
 I provide subscribers with weekly recommendations, as well as weekend REIT news.
 In addition, subscribers get a copy of my monthly newsletter and a copy of my REIT book.

-I started my newsletter service over four years ago and it has grown to over 3,000 paid subscribers.
-I am appreciative of all my followers and I greatly appreciate the opportunity to be of service.
+I started my newsletter service over four years ago, and it has grown to over 3,000 paid subscribers.
+I am appreciative of all my followers, and I greatly appreciate the opportunity to be of service.

-I will soon be launching a weekly podcast called "Show Me The Money" in which I will be providing sector updates and valuable REIT retirement investing strategies.
-I encourage all of my followers to post comments as I try extremely hard to maintain an informative presence within the Seeking Alpha community.
+I will soon be launching a weekly podcast called "Show Me The Money", in which I will be providing sector updates and valuable REIT retirement investing strategies.
+I encourage all of my followers to post comments, as I try extremely hard to maintain an informative presence within the Seeking Alpha community.

 Note: Brad Thomas is a Wall Street writer, and that means he is not always right with his predictions or recommendations.
 That also applies to his grammar.
 Please excuse any typos, and be assured that he will do his best to correct any errors, if they are overlooked.